Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/kernel/os/freertos.md

 ## Important files and directory structure

-FreeRTOS source is distributed along with MCU+ SDK and given below are some important files and folders related to FreeRTOS.
+FreeRTOS source is distributed along with @VAR_SDK_NAME and given below are some important files and folders related to FreeRTOS.

 <table>
 <tr>